Social media groups and other Nats sites

 https://www.facebook.com/groups/293945135091/

-Squibber is the quarterly newsletter of the Bob Davids Chapter of the Society for American Baseball Research.
+Squibber is the quarterly online newsletter of the Bob Davids Chapter of the Society for American Baseball Research.
 Join SABR and the chapter to read interesting articles about D.C. baseball.

-As far as I can tell, D.C.
-Baseball History has a strong connection to the Washington Baseball Historical Society.
-I’m not sure the society is still active as it once was.
-I know that Nats News, the quarterly newsletter of the society, is no longer published and its longtime editor, James R. Hartley, died in August 2020.
-The web site and Facebook page, run by Mark Hornbaker, seem to be going strong.)
+D.C.
+Baseball early nats logoHistory has a strong connection to the Washington Baseball Historical Society.
+I’m not sure the society is still as active as it once was.
+Nats News, the quarterly newsletter of the society, is no longer published and its longtime editor, James R. Hartley, died in August 2020.
+The web site and Facebook page, run by Mark Hornbaker, are still going strong.
+For several years, Hornbake at his own expense has organized an annual D.C.
+Baseball History Meeting as well as administering several of the above mentioned web sites.
+He is undoubtedly today the primary keeper-of-the-flame for Senators’ fans.